Skip to content

 temperature DOUBLE SUMMARIZED

--- Query hourly statistics automatically
+-- Query hourly statistics through the rollup expression

 Three automatic rollup levels: